Rams–Seahawks rivalry

+The overall series is tied, 28–28.
+The two teams have met twice in the playoffs, with the Rams winning both games.

 History

-Beginnings of the Rivalry: 1976-2002
+1976–2002: Beginnings of the rivalry

 Originally, the Seahawks played in the NFC West during their inaugural season in 1976, but would be realigned to the AFC West the following season.
 Very little connected the Seahawks with any animosity towards their future rivals in the Rams and 49ers respectively for much of their existence leading up to the 2002 division realignment.

-Notably, both the Rams and Seahawks encountered issues with fan attendance and outdated stadiums.
-The Rams found themselves unable to secure a new stadium in southern California and relocated to St. Louis in 1995.
-The Seahawks found themselves increasingly unsatisfied with the declining condition of the Kingdome and later threatened to relocate to Los Angeles during the 1996 offseason.
-Seahawks then-owner Ken Behring had relocated team practices to the Rams’ former training facility in Anaheim briefly, and sought a deal to utilize the Rose Bowl in Pasadena.
-However, Behring had failed to properly format a bid for relocation and the league was unaware of any possible request or owners meeting regarding the move of the team.
-The league soon threatened to heavily fine Behring and the Seahawks unless they returned to Seattle immediately.
-Ultimately, Behring was displeased with his declined request for relocation and later sold the team to Microsoft CEO Paul Allen in 1997.
+Notably, both the Rams and Seahawks encountered issues with fan attendance and outdated stadiums during the 1990s.
+The Rams found themselves unable to secure a new stadium in southern California and controversial owner Georgia Frontiere relocated the team to St. Louis in 1995.
+Seahawks' owner Ken Behring found himself increasingly unsatisfied with the declining condition of the Kingdome and later threatened to relocate the team to Los Angeles during the 1996 offseason.
+Unknown to the league; on February 2, 1996; Behring had relocated the Seahawks' team practices to the Rams’ former training facility in Anaheim, and sought a deal to lease out the Rose Bowl in Pasadena.
+However, much to the anger of the league owners; Behring had failed to properly format a bid for relocation and the league was unaware of any possible request or owners meeting regarding the move of the team.
+On February 5, the league threatened to heavily fine Behring and the Seahawks up to $900,000 daily unless they returned to Seattle immediately.
+Ultimately, Behring was involved in a forced sale of the Seahawks to Microsoft CEO Paul Allen in 1997.

-2002-09: Seahawks join the NFC West/First playoff matchup
+2002–2009: Seahawks join the NFC West

-The rivalry between the Seahawks and Rams was finally established in 2002, following the Seahawks’ realignment to the NFC West after the league had expanded to 32 teams.
+The rivalry between the Seahawks and Rams was finally established in 2002, after the Seahawks were realigned to the NFC West after the league had expanded to 32 teams with the addition of the Houston Texans that season.
+The Rams and Seahawks would share the division with fellow longtime-rivals the San Francisco 49ers and the Arizona Cardinals joined the NFC West after playing for 32 seasons in the NFC East.
 The Seahawks entered the division as an upstart playoff contender under third year head coach Mike Holmgren, meanwhile the Rams were experiencing the twilight of their famous Greatest Show On Turf era.
 The Rams' teams would begin to wane in comparison to their peak under quarterback Kurt Warner, and would only manage to win the division in 2003 for the final time before their relocation back to Los Angeles 13 years later.
-The 2003 season saw the Rams boast a 12-4 record and take command of the division one final time.
-The Seahawks would clinch a playoff berth as the divisional runner-up with a 10-6 record, but they would go on to lose in a crushing overtime loss to the Green Bay Packers.
-The Rams managed to clinch the second highest seed in the conference but would fall in an equally crushing double overtime loss to the eventual Conference Champion Carolina Panthers at home.